Folate Blood Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 If your levels fall short, addressing this issue promptly is vital.
 Low folate levels can heighten the risk of complications and adversely affect fetal development.
 Conversely, excessively high levels can also present risks, making it essential to strike a balance through dietary adjustments and supplementation, as a healthcare professional advises.

-Regular monitoring throughout pregnancy is key to ensuring that you maintain adequate folate levels, contributing to a healthy pregnancy and reducing the likelihood of complications.
+Regular monitoring throughout pregnancy is key to maintaining adequate folate levels, supporting a healthy pregnancy, and reducing the risk of complications.

 Dietary and Supplement Guidance for Pregnant Women